 • Air conditioning units

-Before becoming the CBS Corporation, Westinghouse Electric was a large American electric appliance and power generation conglomerate, operating in many states, including Ohio and Kentucky.
+Before becoming the CBS Corporation, Westinghouse Electric was a large American electric appliance and power generation conglomerate, operating in many states, including Ohio, Pennsylvania and Kentucky.

 The current Westinghouse Company and its successors are still liable for asbestos-related diseases that develop many years after employees and consumers initial exposure.